-External Adjustments Balance (EADJs) adjustments will be included on the 2023 W-2 statements produced through HCM, if entered in accordance with timelines specified.
-Otherwise, the External Adjustments processed after Sunday, December 29, 2023, will generate 2023 Forms W-2C reflecting the additional compensation.
+External Adjustments Balance (EADJs) adjustments will be included on the 2024 W-2 statements produced through HCM, if entered in accordance with timelines specified.
+Otherwise, the External Adjustments processed after Friday, December 30, 2024, will generate 2024 Forms W-2C.
 Issuance of additional Forms W-2 to report other compensation is not recommended.
 For instructions on entering an EADJ, please refer to page 14.

-B. Reminders for 2023
+B. Reminders for 2024